 - On many business accounts, electronic payments are free, but cheque payments incur charges

-- Some payments like VAT, you get slightly longer to pay or even a discount
+- Some transactions like VAT, you get slightly longer to pay or even a discount

-Why would companies want to be paid electronically?
+Why do companies want to be paid electronically?

 - Cheques are never “lost in the post.”

 - Some business accounts charge fees to pay in a cheque.
 Barclays bank charges us £1.50 to pay in a cheque

 - Funds are credited as cleared funds whereas with cheques you have to wait a minimum of 4 working days

 - You don’t have to spend your time and money going to the bank

 - On statements, a reference provided by the payee helps cross-reference to an invoice

 What are the risks of Internet banking?